An official website of the United States government

 secure websites.

-The Department of Human Service Programs (DHSP) offers summer camps and programs to Cambridge children and youth currently in Kindergarten through 8th grade.
-Activities include art, sports, swimming, field trips, and more.
-All DHSP summer camps and programs are filled through a lottery process.
-The deadline to apply to the 2025 DHSP Summer Lottery application is Monday, March 3.
+The Department of Human Service Programs offers afterschool programs for Cambridge children in Kindergarten through 8th grade.
+Open seats are filled through a lottery process.

 Please provide as much detail below as possible so City staff can respond to your inquiry: